thoughtbot/guides/code-review/README.md

   - Post a follow-up comment summarizing the discussion.

 - **If you learned something new, share your appreciation**
   - "I did not know about this.
 Thank you for sharing it."

+- **Avoid the "since you're at it" attitude**
+  - If you would like to recommend a code change unrelated to the current pull request, suggest it in the appropriate place or open a ticket for it (on Trello, JIRA, GitHub project...)

 ## Having Your Code Reviewed